mo-martin/wandisco-documentation/docs/troubleshooting/logs.md

 f711d5adc3bb        ubuntu                                                  "tail -f /dev/null"      21 hours ago        Up 52 minutes                                                                                          fusion-docker-compose_debug_1
 ```

-It is possible to log into the container and view the logs for a specific component in a zone.
-For example, if you are wanting to view the Fusion Server's logs for the CDH zone (as per the example output above), you would run the following command:
+You can log into a container and view the logs for a specific component in a zone.
+For example, if you are wanting to view the Fusion Server's logs for the CDH zone, you would run the following command:

 `docker exec -u root -it 38c8258e709f /bin/bash`